Smile-SA/rating.container/README.md

 Choose the appropriate version for your operating system and follow the installation steps.

-### **Accessing Rating Docker**

-Rating Docker is a docker compose service, to start rating docker you need to start the docker-compose.yml file using this command :

-docker-compose up -d

-this command will start the following containers :

-* Prometheus
-* Node exporter
-* Grafana
-* Postgres
 ##### **Prometheus configuration**

-**Disclaimer**: create a file /etc/promotheus/prometheus.yaml and copy the contents of the code below into this file.
+**Important**: create a file /etc/promotheus/prometheus.yaml and copy the contents of the code below into this file.

 ```yaml
 global: